ku-sldg/plih/_simple/5-Failure.md

 $$\tnum == \{(\nnum x) \mid x\in Int\}$$

-Now the question becomes whether we can predict $\tnum$ from $t_1$ and $t_2$ without executing either.  `eval` is defined by including one case for each language constructor in itts definition.
+Now the question becomes whether we can predict $\tnum$ from $t_1$ and $t_2$ without executing either.  `eval` is defined by including one case for each language constructor in its definition.
 Can we do the same here?
 Let's try by defining a function we'll never implement called `predict`.
 First, let's take care of our values:

 ```haskell
 predict (Num _) = TNum